Cute pet dog with a red retro alarm clock as Daylight Saving Time ends.

 Don’t be surprised if your pup sits by their empty bowl, looking up at you with their best “feed me” puppy dog eyes.

 When you go to work, your dog misses you.
-You’re their family, their pack.
+You’re their family — their pack.
 They’ll probably be happy to get an extra hour with you in the morning, but they expect you to come home when the sun is at a certain point in the sky.

 This stress can lead to all sorts of unwanted behavior, including having accidents or destroying your belongings.
+Be gentle and kind while they adjust to the time change.

 You can help your dog prepare for the end of Daylight Saving Time in a way that will reduce stress or unwanted behavior.